J00MZ/ml-sre/README.md

 The erroneous output: `SET 15 Fizz: OK` which according to the rules should output `FizzBuzz` since 15's divisors are both 3 and 5.

 It seems the bug is in the implementation logic of the app.
-By first checking if the number is divisible by three and immediately printing "Fizz" if that is true.
+By first checking if the number is divisible by three and immediately printing `Fizz` if that is true.
 Instead of checking if the number *_ALSO_* divides by 5 and then should merit the output `FizzBuzz`

 Added [here](/fizzbuzz.py) is a strightforward Python fizzbuzz implementation that receives a single integer parameter, the maximum until which to run the FizzBuzz rules.